opendocsg/slw-judgments-backfill/2015_SGHC_100/report.md

 44     One further point remained.
 At trial, counsel for the Defendants informed me that the Toko Warisan drawing had not been particularised in the statement of claim before proceeding to cross

-examine Anna on the drawing. [note: 40] The case of _Abdul Latif bin Mohammed Tahiar (trading as Canary Agencies) v Saeed Husain s/o Hakim Gulam Mohiudin (trading as United Limousine)_ [2003] 2 SLR(R) 61 stands for the proposition that “parties stand by their pleaded case and any defect in the pleadings cannot be cured by any averments in affidavits” (at [7]).
+examine Anna on the drawing. [note: 40] The case of _Abdul Latif bin Mohammed Tahiar (trading as Canary Agencies) v Saeed Husain s/o Hakim Gulam Mohiudin (trading as United Limousine)_ <span class="citation">[2003] 2 SLR(R) 61</span> stands for the proposition that “parties stand by their pleaded case and any defect in the pleadings cannot be cured by any averments in affidavits” (at [7]).
 For breach of confidence, the plaintiff must provide all the particulars sought of the allegations in their statement of claim as it is only fair for the defendants to know the information they are alleged to have used (G P Selvam, _Singapore Civil Procedure 2015_ (Sweet & Maxwell, 2015 at Paragraph 18/12/6).
 I was of the view that the pleading was sufficiently particularised.
 The confidential information referred to the plans,

 drawings and photographs that were discovered when Catherine accessed Vincent’s iPad. [note: 41] Hence, the Defendants would have known from the pleading that they had to answer for the drawings and documents in Vincent’s iPad.
 That included the Toko Warisan Drawing.